sharkdp/great-puzzles/strange-roundtrip/solution2.md

 You will start by moving one mile south, travel one roundtrip along *C* and go back along the same longitude to the point where you have started.

-But wait.
+**But wait**.
 There are even more solutions.
 Did you find these, too?

 [See even more solutions](solution3.md)